 Protocol for issuing a Food Truck Permit

-The Town of West Tisbury, through the Board of Selectmen (the Board) and serving as the Permitting Board, regulates the retail sale of food or beverage from Food Trucks pursuant to Chapter 101 of the Massachusetts General Laws that governs so-called Hawkers, Peddlers and Transient Vendors.
-In addition, Food Truck Vendors (Mobile Food Vendors) are required to obtain a food service permit, pursuant to 105 CMR 590.000 State Sanitary Code – Minimum Sanitation Standards for Food Establishment and the Town Board of Health relevant regulations.
+The Board, pursuant to Chapter 101 of the Massachusetts General Laws governing so-called Hawkers, Peddlers and Transient Vendors , has the authority to regulate the retail sale of food or beverage from Food Trucks in the Town. .
+In addition, Food Truck Vendors (Mobile Food Vendors) are required to obtain a food service permit, pursuant to 105 CMR 590.000 State Sanitary Code – Minimum Sanitation Standards for Food Establishment and the Town Board of Health’s relevant regulations.
 For these purposes, a Mobile Food Vendor is defined as any person who travels from place to place upon public ways and dispenses food from a Food Truck.
-A Food Truck shall be defined as a readily movable trailer, cart or motorized wheeled vehicle, currently registered with the Mass Division of Motor Vehicles, designed and equipped to cook, or prepare or serve food and shall include any food truck, food cart, canteen truck, catering truck, breakfast truck, lunch truck, lunch wagon, or any other mobile food vehicle.
+A Food Truck is defined as a readily movable trailer, cart or motorized wheeled vehicle, currently registered with the Massachuestts Registry of Motor Vehicles, designed and equipped to cook, or prepare or serve food, and shall include any food truck, food cart, canteen truck, catering truck, breakfast truck, lunch truck, lunch wagon, or any other mobile food vehicle.

-These regulations do not apply to mobile food vendors who, and food trucks which operate in the Town of West Tisbury in the Business District or at the Agricultural Fair.
-However, such vendors are required to obtain the necessary permit and permits from applicable Town officials.
+These regulations do not apply to mobile food vendors who, and food trucks which, operate in the Town’s Business District or at the Agricultural Fair.
+However, such vendors are required to obtain the necessary permit orpermits from any other Town officials, boards, or commissions under the Town’s zoning by-law, general by-laws, or other applicable state or local laws and regulations.

-Mobile Food Vendor shall be defined as any person who travels from place to place upon public ways or parked on public or private property and dispenses food from a Food Truck.
-Food Truck shall be defined as a readily movable trailer, cart or motorized wheeled vehicle, currently registered with the Massachusetts Registry of Motor Vehicles (if applicable), designed and equipped to cook or prepare or serve food and shall include any food truck, food cart, canteen truck, catering truck, breakfast truck, lunch truck, lunch wagon, or any other mobile food vehicle.

-Before granting an annual permit to a Mobile Vendor to operate a Food Truck, the Board must determine if the public good requires it.
+Before granting an annual permit to a Mobile Vendor to operate a Food Truck, the Board must determine whether issuing the permit is required by the public good..
 In making this determination, the Board will consider the following:

 Traffic and Pedestrian Safety Issues,